5G-MAG/rt-xr-unity-player/README.md

 ## Introduction

 The XR Unity Player is an interactive and XR-capable glTF scene viewer implemented in Unity3D.
 It supports glTF extensions specified in the MPEG-I Scene Description framework ([ISO/IEC 23090-14](https://www.iso.org/standard/86439.html)).
-These extensions support features such as video textures, spatial audio sources, interactivity behaviors, AR anchors,...
+These extensions support features such as video textures, spatial audio sources, interactivity behaviors, XR anchors,...

+The project has dependencies integrated as [Unity embedded packages](https://docs.unity3d.com/Manual/upm-embed.html).

+- **rt-xr-glTFast** : This package supports MPEG-I glTF extensions, it is installed as a git submodule : [github.com/5G-MAG/rt-xr-maf-native](https://github.com/5G-MAG/rt-xr-maf-native)
+- **rt-xr-maf-native**: Supports media pipelines implementing the MAF API.
+It must be compiled and installed manually : [github.com/5G-MAG/rt-xr-maf-native](https://github.com/5G-MAG/rt-xr-maf-native)

 Additional information can be found at: https://5g-mag.github.io/Getting-Started/pages/xr-media-integration-in-5g/

-## Clone the Unity project and embedded dependencies
+## Clone the Unity project

+When cloning the project, use the *--recursive* flag to pull *rt-xr-glTFast*.
 ```
 git clone --recursive https://github.com/5G-MAG/rt-xr-unity-player.git
 ```

-The project has dependencies on packages tracked as git submodules:
-- *rt-xr-glTFast*: a fork of unity's glTF support package adding support for MPEG extensions.
-- *rt-xr-maf-native*: media pipelines supporting the MAF API.

 > [!NOTE]
 > When pulling changes, submodules aren't updated by default.
 It has to be explicitly requested, eg. using: `git pull --recurse-submodules`

 ## Build the project and install it on an Android device

-> [!NOTE]
-The project supports the [Unity3D 2022 (2022.3.34f1) LTS editor release](https://unity.com/releases/editor/qa/lts-releases).

 ### Supported platforms